xStarbound/xStarbound/README.md

 <summary> ❌ <b>Mod incompatibilities</b> </summary>

+The following retail mods _ARE_ compatible with xStarbound, but their OpenStarbound-specific functionality is _NOT_ compatible due to reliance on OpenStarbound-only features:

+- [throwable npcs](https://steamcommunity.com/sharedfiles/filedetails/?id=3751241517) — the keybind doesn't do anything because xStarbound is missing player quest bindings present only in OpenStarbound and oSB forks.

 The following OpenStarbound mods are _NOT_ fully compatible with xStarbound due to reliance on OpenStarbound-only features, security issues or visual glitches:

 - [AR's Shader Pack v1.0](https://steamcommunity.com/sharedfiles/filedetails/?id=3487232242) — modular shader support is OpenStarbound-only.